Factbox - Key policies of Austria's conservative/far-right coalition

 ** Cut social benefits for parents who fail to comply with certain requirements, like ensuring attendance and that their child speaks German well enough.

 ** Cut public spending to fund tax cuts.
-Kurz and Strache repeatedly said during their campaigns that they planned to cut public spending by around 12 billion euros ($14.1 billion) but few details have been provided since.
+Kurz and Strache repeatedly said during their campaigns that they planned to cut public spending by around 12 billion euros (10.59 billion pounds).

+** Reduce corporate tax burden, for example by exempting profit reinvested in Austria.

 ** Not introduce wealth or inheritance taxes.